jasielmacedo/steam-microtransaction-api/README.md

 5. To test if everything is working, run `yarn test`.
 6. To start the application, run `yarn start`.

-### CONFUSION ABOUT WEBKEY API GENERATION FOR STEAM IN-APP PURCHASES
+### CONFUSION ABOUT WEB API KEY GENERATION FOR STEAM IN-APP PURCHASES

-There is some confusion about which webkey to use for Steam in-app purchases and API in-game.
+There is some confusion about which web key to use for Steam in-app purchases and in-game API integration.
 Here are the instructions for generating the correct key:

 1. Go to the [Steam Developer Page](https://partner.steamgames.com/dashboard).
 2. Click on the "Menu" button, and then select "User & Permissions."